 Map 1 (above) displays the rates of confirmed COVID-19 cases in metropolitan and nonmetropolitan counties.
 Table 1 shows metropolitan and nonmetropolitan county confirmed case and death counts.
 It also depicts the rate of cases and deaths per 10,000 population (based on the 2018 American Community Survey 5-year estimates).
-Finally, it shows the number of metropolitan and metropolitan counties with a rate of cases exceeding 10 per 10,000 population and a rate of death exceeding 1 per 10,000 population.
+Finally, it shows the number and proportion of metropolitan and nonmetropolitan counties exceeding various case and death rate levels.
 Map 2 displays the rates of COVID-19 deaths in metropolitan and nonmetropolitan counties.